MicrosoftDocs/powerapps-docs/powerapps-docs/teams/overview.md

 ## Get started with creating flows and chatbots in Teams

 You can create:
 - Power Automate flows using the Power Apps app in Teams.
-For more information, see [Create flows from with the Power Apps app in Teams](/power-automate/teams/create-flows-power-apps-app) in Power Automate docs.
+For more information, see [Create flows using the Power Apps app in Teams](/power-automate/teams/create-flows-power-apps-app) in Power Automate docs.

 - Chatbots using the Power Virtual Agents app in Teams.
 For more information, see [TODO: Add link] in Power Virtual Agents docs.